Research Paper By Elena Kaplun

 Stage 4: Adjustment of development and growth (Re-evaluation)

 Therefore, those discoveries and insights have to be reflected in the plan and adjustments will be required.
 It is essential to communicate to the client that adjusting the plan is not a setback, it is part of the process to re-evaluate to information and track it back in since with every step, a larger awareness will be developed which can then be utilized in the development plan triggering further actions.
 “Why does improving an emotional intelligence competence take months rather than days?
 Because the emotional centers of the brain, not just the neocortex, are involved.
 The neocortex, the thinking brain that learns technical skills and purely cognitive abilities, gains knowledge very quickly, but the emotional brain does not.
 To master a new behavior, emotional centers need repetition and practice.
 Improving your emotional intelligence, then, is akin to changing your habits.
 Brain circuits that carry leadership habits have to unlearn the old ones and replace them with the new ones.
 The more often a behavioral sequence is repeated, the stronger the underlying brain circuits become.
 At some point, the new neural pathways become the brain’s default option.”
 (Goleman, 2014)

 How to master leadership styles?

 “To do so, leaders must first understand which emotional intelligence competencies underlie the leadership styles they are lacking.
 They can then work assiduously to increase their quotient of them.

-Therefore, we can conclude that in the coaching practice of leadership and specifically the area of leadership styles, the work is actually happening at a deeper level of emotional Intelligence.
-In order to achieve that, awareness has to be built by the client and a development plan implement to help client acquire the relevant skills.
+Therefore, we can conclude that in the coaching practice of leadership and specifically the area of leadership styles, the work is happening at a deeper level of emotional Intelligence.
+To achieve that, awareness has to be built by the client and a development plan implement to help the client acquire the relevant skills.